Capital Centre (Landover, Maryland): History

 In 1964, Abe Pollin became the owner of the National Basketball Association's Baltimore Bullets and wanted to reconnect the sport to the DC region.
 Pollin announced plans to build a $18 million multi-purpose sports arena in the Maryland beltway in 1972.
 Ground-breaking of the arena took place on August 24 of that year.
 The construction lasted for 15 months before the arena opened on December 2, 1973.

-It was located just outside (east) of the Capital Beltway (Interstate 495) at exit 16, less than a mile (1.6 km) southeast of FedExField, the home of the Washington Commanders of the National Football League, which opened in 1997.
+It was located just outside (east) of the Capital Beltway (Interstate 495) at exit 16, less than a mile (1.6 km) southeast of what is now FedExField, the home of the Washington Commanders of the National Football League, which opened in 1997.
 The elevation at street level was approximately 160 ft above sea level.

-In 1993, the air carrier USAir purchased the naming rights for the building and the arena became known as USAir Arena.
+In 1993, the airline USAir purchased the naming rights for the building and the arena became known as USAir Arena.
 The rename was initially not popular with Washington-area residents.
 When the airline went through its 1996 rebranding and became US Airways, the name of the arena accordingly changed to US Airways Arena which remained in use until its demolition in December 2002.